Edictum

 AI Assistance

 Right page if: you need to understand Edictum's threat model -- what it defends against, what is out of scope, and where it fits in a defense-in-depth stack.
 Wrong page if: you need fail-closed behavior details (what happens when things break) -- see https://docs.edictum.ai/docs/security/fail-closed.
 For compliance framework mappings (OWASP Top 10 for LLMs, EU AI Act, SOC 2), see https://docs.edictum.ai/docs/security/compliance.
-Gotcha: Edictum cannot undo WRITE/IRREVERSIBLE side effects after execution -- use preconditions to deny dangerous writes BEFORE they run.
+Gotcha: Edictum cannot undo WRITE/IRREVERSIBLE side effects after execution -- use preconditions to block dangerous writes BEFORE they run.
 Sandbox path matching uses os.path.realpath() but is subject to TOCTOU race conditions with symlinks created between evaluation and execution.

 This page is honest about what that covers and what it does not.